lzim/teampsd/mtl_facilitate_workgroup/checklists/inter_session_checklist.md

 <img src = "https://github.com/lzim/teampsd/blob/master/resources/icons/timestamp.png" height = "40" width = "40" style ="display: inline-block"/> 00:40-00:50 | **Describe** findings/decisions and saving | **4.
 Practice describing output charts (system behaviors) you're going to check and discuss as a team in relation to their team's highest priority need.**
 <img src = "https://github.com/lzim/teampsd/blob/master/resources/icons/timestamp.png" height = "40" width = "40" style ="display: inline-block"/> 00:50-00:60 | **Success** - A successful Done/Do Review is short, specific, simple and shown.

-## 7. Sessions 11-12 - Wrap-up Sessions Timestamp Script
+## 7. Sessions 11-12 - Wrap-up and Future Learning Timestamp Script

 <img src = "https://github.com/lzim/teampsd/blob/master/resources/icons/timestamp.png" height = "40" width = "40" style ="display: inline-block"/> 00:15 - Ideally no more than the first 5 minutes Done/Do Review
 - It's ideal to keep the first Done/Do Review short to save more time for the In-session Exercise and the Done/Do at the end that shows, simple, short, specific (4's) learning activites the team can do on their own between facilitated _MTL_ team meetings.

-## 8. Summary of principles for team tailoring SAY guides in ways consistent with the _MTL_ theory of change during the intersession
+## 8. Summary of principles for team tailoring SAY guides in ways consistent with the _MTL_ theory of change during the intersession.

 ### Prioritize